EasyPost/easy-ui/documentation/specs/Spinner.md

 ### Accessibility

-- Spinner always has the `role="alert"` attribute.
+- Spinner has the `role="status"` attribute when progress is unknown, and it has the `role="progressbar"` attribute when progress is known.

-- Spinner must have `aria-label` or `aria-labelledby` depends on the visibility of the label.
+- Spinner accessibility is handled by `useProgressBar` from React Aria.

 ### Dependencies